arguseyes/argus-eyes/README.md

 When comparing screenshots, argus-eyes checks if all pixels in screenshots are identical.
 The difference is calculated by dividing the number of different pixels by the total number of pixels, giving a percentage.
-The image is considered different when this percentage equals or exceeds the threshold.
+The image is considered different when this percentage exceeds the threshold percentage.

 **Be advised**: You can [exclude html elements](#config) from being captured!
 You might want to look into that before increasing the threshold, since that will also increase the chance of unintended changes getting through.